Constitutional Map

 Control Panel

-Build comparison sets quickly.
+Build comparison sets quickly

 Presets are additive.
 The country list can be filtered by name and re-ordered for broad or focused exploration.